kaiiam/kblumberg_masters_thesis/thesis/kai_blumberg_msc_thesis.md

 > What are the relative abundance frequencies of oxidation-reduction process genes in various types of marine biomes?

-The results of querying the example datastore for the relative genomic and transcriptomic abundance of sequences matching GO:*oxidation-reduction process* [GO_0055114] genes, in various ENVO:*marine biome* [ENVO_00000447], are shown in **Table 1**.
+The results of querying the datastore for the relative genomic and transcriptomic abundance of sequences matching GO:*oxidation-reduction process* [GO_0055114] genes, in various ENVO:*marine biome* [ENVO_00000447], are shown in **Table 1**.

 : **Table 1** Shows the results of a query for the relative genomic and transcriptomic abundances of GO:*oxidation-reduction process* [GO_0055114] genes, in various ENVO:*marine biome*s [ENVO_00000447].